Howling Bells: Heartstrings (2013–2014)

 Heartstrings materialized following a brief hiatus by Howling Bells, whereupon the band members worked on other projects.
 Additionally, Juanita became a first-time mother after giving birth.
 This, along with frustration from the long period of inactivity and creation inspired her and she started to write songs again, at which point she got the other members of the band involved.
 They made demos and sent them out to prospective producers, one being Alan Moulder (Nine Inch Nails, The Smashing Pumpkins).
 Moulder was busy at the time so he recommended that the band contact an assistant of his, Catherine J. Marks (Foals, The Killers), who after meeting, Howling Bells chose to produce the album.

 In November 2013, Howling Bells recorded Heartstrings at Assault & Battery Studios, in London.
 The album was primarily produced by Marks, but Moulder supported the effort and was given credit as co-producer.
 Marks set the tone of the environment in the recording studio and the band felt extremely open and comfortable in her presence.
 Her female nature was credited with her ability to elicit exceptional performances from the band, more so than any of her record producer counterparts who worked with Howling Bells previously.
 The band moved on from former label Cooking Vinyl and established a partnership with Birthday Records, a small, independent record label founded by former Kaiser Chiefs drummer, Nick Hodgson.

 Heartstrings was released worldwide in June 2014.
 The album received generally favourable reviews from music critics.
 NME rated it 7/10 and professed, "Howling Bells aren't back to their best, but they're within touching distance".
 Q magazine rated it 3/5 and commented, "Heartstrings lacks the killer song that would bring Howling Bells the success they undoubtedly crave".
 The album failed to chart in any nation.
 Howling Bells headlined shows throughout the UK in May and June.
 They played V Festival in the UK in August and a short series of shows in Australia and New Zealand in September.

-Later years and new projects (2014–present)
+Hiatus, solo projects and reunions (2014–present)

 The band became largely inactive through 2015 and 2016.
 In a Facebook post, Juanita Stein described the band's inactivity as "an unplanned hiatus" while also announcing her launch of a solo career.
-The band played their final show to date at the 2017 Margate Wonderland festival at Dreamland Margate, alongside The Kills and Carl Barât.
+The band did, however, play a one-off show at the 2017 Margate Wonderland festival at Dreamland Margate, alongside The Kills and Carl Barât.